oSoWoSo/disroot-howto/pages/04.Contribute/06.Translations_procedure/docs.en.md

 6. Check the box **Delete source branch when merge request is accepted** if you're completely sure your work is done, this way chances of confusing subsequent translations are avoided.

 If there's any issue, Admins could request you to correct something.
 Once all the corrections are made and the documentation meets the **Disroot** guidelines, your merge request will be pulled to the master.

-To have a better overview on working with git and Atom, please check [**this tutorial**](https://howto.disroot.org/en/contribute/git/how-to-use-git).